Nachos: History

 Anaya also opened his own restaurant, Nacho's Restaurant, in Piedras Negras.
 Anaya's original recipe was printed in the 1954 St. Anne's Cookbook.

-The popularity of the dish swiftly spread throughout Texas and the Southwest.
-The first known appearance of the word "nachos" in English dates to 1950, from the book A Taste of Texas.
+The popularity of the dish swiftly spread throughout Texas and the Southwestern United States.
+The first known appearance of the word "nachos" in English dates to 1949, from the book A Taste of Texas.
 According to El Cholo Spanish Cafe history, waitress Carmen Rocha is credited with making nachos in San Antonio, Texas, before introducing the dish to Los Angeles at the cafe in 1959.

 A modified version of the dish, with cheese sauce and prepared tortilla chips, was marketed in 1976 by Frank Liberto, owner of Ricos Products, during Texas Rangers baseball games at Arlington Stadium in Arlington, Texas.
 This version became known as "ballpark nachos".
 During the September 4, 1978 Monday Night Football game between the Baltimore Colts and Dallas Cowboys, sportscaster Howard Cosell enjoyed the name "nachos," and made a point of mentioning the dish in his broadcasts over the following weeks, further popularizing it and introducing it to a whole new audience.